sidak/GAN-Chainer/README.md

 formulating such a loss function is a hard problem in itself).
 Considering that we take these models to be Multi-layer Neural Networks, the generator network is pitted against a discriminator network.

+## Designing the Generator Network
+The architecture of the generator network is inspired from the DCGAN paper.
+The main guidelines that are followed are:

+1. All convolutional network: replace pooling by strided convolutions.
+2. No fully connected layers at the end.
+3. Applying Batch-Normalization.
+4. Using ReLU activation except Tanh for the output layer.

 --- TO BE CONTINUED ---